-Jaro-Winkler Distance is a metric used to measure the similarity between two strings.
-It is particularly useful in the context of fuzzy string matching and is an extension of the Jaro distance metric.
+These metric measure string similarity, extending the Jaro distance metric.
+It increases the Jaro distance score for strings matching from the beginning for a set prefix length, emphasizing common prefix importance.
 The Jaro-Winkler distance increases the Jaro distance score for strings that match from the beginning for a set prefix length, thus emphasizing the importance of common prefixes.
 By understanding the Jaro-Winkler distance, one can effectively measure the similarity of strings with a bias towards those that share a common prefix, which is especially useful in real-world applications where typographical errors are common.

-The Jaro-Winkler distance \mathbf{d}j between two strings s and t is defined in terms of the Jaro distance \mathbf{d}j with an added prefix scale factor.
+The Jaro-Winkler distance \mathbf{d}i between two strings s and t is defined in terms of the Jaro distance

+\mathbf{d}{j} with an added prefix scale factor.
 The steps to compute the Jaro-Winkler distance are as follows: